ben-vale/dotfiles-old/arch_notes.md

 Only including the main things needed at this stage, more packages are maybe dependent on WM/DE.
 There isn't really a reason I split these out.

-`pacstrap -k /mnt base base-devel linux linux-firmware mesa xf86-video-nouveau network-manager git vi nano man-db man-pages texinfo`
+`pacstrap /mnt base base-devel linux linux-firmware mesa xf86-video-nouveau networkmanager git vi nano man-db man-pages texinfo`

 ## GENERATE FSTAB RECORDS